 Tradescantia are grown in the garden as hardy or half hardy perennials.

-Many Tradescantia species have attractive foliage, which may be variegated or a lovely plummy purple colour.
+Many Tradescantia plant species have attractive foliage.
+This may be variegated or a lovely plummy purple colour.

 Plants bloom in the summer, and with a little effort can be encouraged to bloom a second time in the autumn.

 Tradescantia ohiensis - Common Spiderwort by wackybadger.

 Some Tradescantia species carry beautiful tri-petalled flowers; these may be purple, blue, or white.

 Common names for Tradescantia include Spiderwort, Wandering Jew and Trinity flower.